DandyLyons/DreamBuildShip/content/index.md

 ---
 title: Welcome to Dream.
 Build.
 Ship!
 publish: true
+aliases:
+  - Welcome to Dream.
+Build.
+Ship!
 ---
 Hello and welcome to `Dream.
 Build.
 Ship!`, the personal website of [[Daniel Lyons]].
 Here, I collect anything and everything that I find interesting, and think might be beneficial to someone else on the internet.
-This site is a few things:
-- There is a [[Blog]] section.
-Here, I will be making posts which are more polished.
-- The rest of the site is a [[Digital Garden]].

 Please be aware that, as a *Digital Garden*, this site follows the philosophy of [[Learn in Public]], meaning that much of this site is a work in progress.
 A lot of the content here might not be "polished" and that is okay.
 What appears here, is a [[Second Brain]] and a [Living document](https://en.wikipedia.org/wiki/Living_document#:~:text=A%20living%20document%2C%20also%20known,is%20continually%20edited%20and%20updated.).

+But there are also sections of the site which are intended to be more "polished" and "releasable".
+For example the [[Blog/index|Blog]] section.

 ## About the Infrastructure of this Site
 - I edit and write this site using a fantastic piece of software called [[Obsidian]].